December 19, 2018

 To make you day trip to Karloo Pools as memorable as it should be, please remember these important points:

-- sunscreen washes off in water despite how ‘waterproof' it is.
+- Sunscreen washes off in water despite how ‘waterproof' it is.
 Please don't wear sunscreen in Karloo Pools.
-We don't want to harm this delicate ecosystem.
+It may harm this delicate ecosystem.

 What else is there to see near Karloo Pools?